jto/jto.github.io/_posts/2014-01-24-play_new_validation_api.md

 ### lazyness

-We working on recursive types, you need to be extra careful with the Json API, and use lazyRead to avoid stack overflow.
+We working on recursive types, you need to be extra careful with the json API, and use lazyRead to avoid stack overflow.

 <script src="https://gist.github.com/jto/8578784.js"></script>